 Contributions.
 To address these challenges, we propose a new data plane architecture for data plane testing.
-We use the term data plane architecture in the same way that it is used in the P4 programming language [6].
+We use the term data plane architecture in the same way that it is used in the P4 programming language [17].
 It identifies the programmable blocks and their data plane interfaces.
-Essentially, it is the contract between the data plane program and the hardware target.
+Essentially, it is a contract between a data plane program and a hardware target.

-The P4 open-source community has begun to standardize a few data plane architectures, including the Portable Switch Architecture (PSA) [35] for network switches, and the Portable NIC Architecture (PNA) [7] which models NICs.
+The P4 open-source community has begun to standardize a few data plane architectures, including the Portable Switch Architecture (PSA) [18] for network switches, and the Portable NIC Architecture (PNA) [19] which models NICs.
 This paper introduces the Portable Test Architecture (PTA).